jnddao/flat-enigma-machine/README.md

 ## Contributing
-Feel free to form the project and open a pull req if you want.
+Feel free to form the project and open a pull request if you want.
 I just made this for fun